What Is an AI Receptionist and Does Your Business Need One?

 | Personal touch | High | Improving rapidly |

-The comparison isn't entirely fair — a great human receptionist brings warmth and judgement that AI can't fully replicate.
-But for many SMEs, the question isn't "human vs AI" — it's "AI vs nobody answering the phone."
+The comparison isn't entirely fair.
+A great human receptionist brings warmth and judgement that AI can't fully replicate.
+But for many SMEs, the question isn't "human vs AI".
+It's "AI vs nobody answering the phone."

 Which Businesses Benefit Most?